dobesv/ac3-state-management-examples/apollo-remote-state/README.md

 There is a `client/` and `server/` portion to this example.

-### Node Version

-This project does not work in recent versions of Node.
-Please make sure to use node v14 before running any npm commands.

 ### Running the client

 To start the project, run the following commands: